GoodMeasuresLLC/vue-generators/README.md

 # Vue::Generators
-vue-generators is an opinionated library for generating Vue components, mixins, and stores for a Rails project.
+vue-generators is an opinionated library for generating Vue components, mixins, packs, and stores for a Rails project.

 ## Usage